Jaguar R2: Overview

 The season was more notable for Jaguar's exploits off the track.
 McLaren designer Adrian Newey seemingly signed a contract with the team, but quickly changed his mind and remained with his current employers.
 The deal was struck by Team Principal Bobby Rahal, and its failure, allied to an alleged deal to sell Irvine to Jordan, would culminate in his replacement by fellow retired racer Niki Lauda by season's end.
 It was seen that such a replacement was inevitable, as Lauda had initially arrived in the team whilst Rahal was in charge.

 The team eventually finished eighth in the Constructors' Championship, with nine points.
 The R2 was succeeded by the Jaguar R3.

-It was the last F1 car to ever run on Texaco fuel.
+Sponsorship and livery

+The livery was similar to the previous season with subtle changes.
+In France, the Beck's logos were replaced by "Best's".

+At the Italian and United States Grands Prix, the car ran with a black engine cover with an American flag in response of the September 11 attacks.

+BOSS GP

-As of 2022, a Jaguar R2 runs in the BOSS GP Championship driven by French driver Didier Sirgue.
+A Jaguar R2 runs in the BOSS GP driven by French driver Didier Sirgue.